vanillatyy1/4_pandas-challenge/README.md

 - Review the two Resouces file, schools_complete & students_complete

 Part 1.

-District & School Summary
-- Perform the necessary calculations and then create a high-level snapshot/ DataFrames of the key metrics.
+- Perform the necessary calculations on District & School Summary, and then create a high-level snapshot/ DataFrames of the key metrics.

 Part 2.